react-native-webview/react-native-webview/docs/Guide.md

 ### Loading local HTML files

 Sometimes you would have bundled an HTML file along with the app and would like to load the HTML asset into your WebView.
-To do this on iOS, you can just import the html file like any other asset as shown below.
+To do this on iOS and Windows, you can just import the html file like any other asset as shown below.

 ```js
 import React, { Component } from 'react';